 The Ambassador program is an initiative launched by The Huddle to reward Nevada Youth Sports football players with the opportunity to be instrumental in the activities that are scheduled during bowl week.
 Players are nominated by their coach or team mom and are invited to be Las Vegas Bowl Ambassadors to play a marquee role during the week.
 Ambassadors are nominated based on sportsmanship, community service, classroom performance, punctual attendance and attitude.

 Opportunity Village is a not-for-profit organization that proudly works to enhance the lives of adults with intellectual and related disabilities and the lives of the families who love them in the southern Nevada community.
-On December 13, players from the participating teams, along with mascots and cheerleaders, volunteer their time to visit the men and women of Opportunity Village to provide an exceptional experience for everyone.
+During bowl week, players from the participating teams, along with mascots and cheerleaders, volunteer their time to visit the men and women of Opportunity Village to provide an exceptional experience for everyone.
+(Photos by Al Powers / ESPN Images).

 25 ladies and 25 kids from each team’s travel party are treated to a day of shopping, food and games at the beautiful Downtown Summerlin.
-The ladies visit Andiron Steak and Sea for a delicious meal and a talk from one of The Huddle members before setting off on a shopping spree at Downtown Summerlin’s award winning mall.
+The ladies visit La Neta Cocina Y Lounge for a delicious meal and a talk from one of The Huddle members before setting off on a shopping spree at Downtown Summerlin’s award winning mall.
 Meanwhile, the kids are treated to lunch and games at Dave and Buster before heading to Build-a-Bear Workshop and Corks and Crafts.
+(Photo by David Becker / ESPN Images).

 In support of Opportunity Village, the Las Vegas Bowl sponsors a tree at the Magical Forest as a way to help Opportunity Village and their efforts.
 With the Game Day crew making a special appearance, the hope of spreading holiday cheer continues.
 The public can visit the Magical Forest and see this year’s Las Vegas Bowl tree.